samoca95/secret-santa/README.md

 # Secret Santa
 Quick secret santa python code to send emails to all participants.
 For personal use.

+## How to use
+1. Download the `main.py` script
+2. Install the required packages if needed
+3. Adjust the participants, emails and other parameters if desired
+4. Run the script with:
+   > python3 main.py

 ## Setting your login information
 In order to avoid to put your email and password in the code, you need to set them as environment variables:
 > export CT_EMAIL="user@example.com"